Sort Admissions by:

 The University campus is located on the outskirts of Taxila at a distance of 5 km from the city.
 It is situated near railway station Mohra Shah Wali Shah on Taxila-Havelian branch line.
 The city of Taxila is 35 km from the twin cities of Islamabad and Rawalpindi on the main Rawalpindi- Peshawar highway.
 The University buses commute daily between the campus and the cities of Islamabad, Rawalpindi and Wah Cantt.
 The campus covers an area of 163 acres.
 All the teaching departments, residential colony for teachers/ employees, student hostels, guesthouse, post office and bank are housed on campus.

-Bachelors Programs/Courses at University of Engineering and Technology (UET) - Taxila
+Free Admission Advice For University of Engineering and Technology (UET) - Taxila